 We have a range of programmes currently running which include:

-– Mobile Unit Outreach – using Essex Youth Service’s Mobile Youth Bus, teams provide a hot drink, a listening ear and activities in local car parks.
+– Mobile Unit Outreach: using our bespoke Mobile Youth Vehicle, teams provide a hot drink, a listening ear and activities for young people in key locations such as car parks, residential areas and parks.
 Young people can drop in for a drink and cake, stay for a chat and get involved with different available activities depending on what’s available on the night!

 Community Youth Work Teams include Bar ‘n’ Bus staff as well as trained teams of volunteers – largely from local churches.
 Sessions can also be run in partnership with other organisations in order to provide more opportunities for young people.